Silver Cichlid (Vieja argentea), Tank-Bred!

 The Silver Cichlid will thrive in a large aquarium with a sandy substrate and plenty of refuge, particularly in the form of plants.
 It does consume a good deal of plant matter, so artificial plants are a better choice for decor than live plants (if plants are used at all).
 Like many cichlids, this species is known to sometimes rearrange decor to its liking, so it is necessary to avoid "avalanches" of decorative stones and driftwood.
 This cichlid has a powerful bite and can be aggressive, so care must be taken in choosing tankmates.
 Territoriality is typically at its peak during spawning.
 Due to the eventual adult size of the Silver Cichlid, it should not be kept with ornamental invertebrates.
 If spawning is desired, tankmates of other species should be avoided altogether.
 It should also be noted that the Silver Cichlid is typically more peaceful with tankmates when it is grown up with them from juvenile age rather than introduced as an adult.
 Powerful filtration and regular water changes are necessarry for this large species.

 Feeding is simple for the unfussy Silver Cichlid.
-High-quality dry, frozen, and live meaty foods will all be readily accepted, but plenty of vegetable matter is also necessary since this species is believed to be largely herbivorous in the wild.
+High-quality dry, frozen, and live meaty foods will all be readily accepted, but a bulk diet of vegetable matter is likely the best since this species is believed to be largely herbivorous in the wild.
 Quality and variety are the keys to a diet that will ensure that this fish maintains optimal health and coloration.

-We are currently offering juvenile specimens of this magnificent fish.
+We are currently offering juvenile and medium (subadult) specimens of this magnificent fish.

 What We Like About This Fish: